 East Boulder Lake is in the Scott Mountain portion of the Trinity Alps.
-The trailhead is located near the town of Callahan and is a great trail for a simple day hike, or a multi-night backpacking trip.
+The trailhead is located near the town of Callahan and is a great trail for a simple day hike or a multi-night backpacking trip.
 There are actually multiple lakes along this trail loop, but I have only been to East Boulder Lake.
-My first time here was a solo overnight backpacking trip last summer.
+My first time there was a solo overnight backpacking trip last summer.
 Although my dog was with me so I don’t know if that counts as being solo.
 The hike to East Boulder Lake is short.
 It’s only about 2 miles and is not really technical.
-It is however all uphill right from the start.
+It is, however, all uphill right from the start.

 The last quarter of a mile of the trail is the steepest and consists of both dirt and rocky switchbacks which bring you to East Boulder Lake.
 This lake is not the end of the trail, there is actually a large loop that you can hike which takes you out of the basin and up to several other lakes.
 But, as I mentioned before this is as far as I have traveled this trail to date.
 When you arrive at the top you are greeted by a beautiful, sprawling basin lined with rusty red colored rock faces and the lake itself.